Disability pride month: celebrating inclusivity – now & always

 Learn the appropriate terminology: two phrases often describe people in the disability community: disabled people and people with disabilities.
 So, which one should you use?
 Always use “people with disabilities” because they’re people first.
 By contrast, the phrase “disabled people” identifies a person by their disability, which may be considered impolite and demoralizing.
 In other words, a person isn’t a disability—they have a disability.

-Read up on the subject: awareness and education aren’t possible without research, and reading books is a crucial way to understand disability pride better.
-See recommended reading below.
+Read up on the subject: Disability pride awareness and education aren’t possible without research, and reading books is a crucial way to understand disability pride better.
+See the recommended reading below.

 2. Embrace & integrate digital accessibility

-With the evolution of digital transformation, an increasing number of assistive technologies are available to help make your website and digital assets inclusive of everyone, most notably, people with disabilities.
-Enhancing digital accessibility can also help your company comply with the ADA, WCAG, and all other web accessibility laws.
+With the evolution of digital transformation, many assistive technologies are available to help make your website and digital assets inclusive of everyone, most notably people with disabilities.
+Enhancing digital accessibility can help your company comply with the ADA, WCAG, and all other web accessibility laws.
 Above all else, this technology enables you to empower people with disabilities with access to an equitable web and digital experience.

 3. Participate in Disability Pride Month